I was asked not long ago what my number one best frugal tip is.

 Put on the spot, I found myself uncharacteristically speechless.

-And so I pondered.
-For a long while I gazed inward (and outward) and I concluded that if we all only do one frugal thing, it should be this:
+I pondered and I concluded that if we all only do one frugal thing, it should be this:

 Money has a sneaky habit of creeping out of our wallets while we’re not paying attention.
 It slips unnoticed into bins or down drains or lurks in the back of cupboards with a sale sticker on it, gathering dust until eventually it’s thrown away.